Cpierswim/GTAC-Tools/README.md

 <h1 align="center">GTAC-Tools</h1>

 The non-CMS portion of the Greater Toledo Aquatic Club website.
 This was a major project that I undertook when the team's previous website provider went out of business and the competitor was multiple orders of magnitude more expensive.
 I taught myself ASP.NET in order to have a website that would replace all the features that we were using on the previous commercial site.
 I programmed about 75% of it in about 7 weeks, and kept adding features over the next 2 years as needed for the team.
-I made a seperate program that would use the database of this program and import the data into another program that we used for billing.
+I made a separate program that would use the database of this program and import the data into another program that we used for billing.
 We only had 1 person doing billing and they wanted to use the software they were used to, so I didn't create online billing.

 ## All Features